locomote-sh/idb/README.md

 `idbIndexCount( index, term )`

+(Asynchronous).
 Count the number of items in an index.

 * `index`: The name of the index to query.
 * `term`: A cursor query term; see <https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/openCursor>